TosbackCgusBridge-Bot/CGUs-versions/Albertsons/Privacy Policy.md

-Privacy Policy ALBERTSONS PRIVACY POLICY
+**Albertson’s Privacy Policy**

-Albertsons respects your privacy and is committed to safeguarding your personally identifiable information or “personal information” from unauthorized use or disclosure.
+Albertson’s respects your privacy and is committed to safeguarding your personally identifiable information or “personal information” from unauthorized use or disclosure.
 This policy describes how your personal information may be collected when you visit our website, shop at our stores, use our products or access our services, or otherwise interact with us.
 It also describes how your personal information is used or disclosed and the steps we take to protect it from unauthorized use or disclosure.
 For special offers, promotions, contests or specific services, such as those provided by our pharmacies, we might advise you that additional or different personal information practices or terms exist.
 You should refer to those terms or practices as well.

-CONSENT TO PRIVACY POLICY
+**CONSENT TO PRIVACY POLICY**

 By accessing our website or obtain information or services or providing personal information to us through other means, you are agreeing to the terms of this Privacy Policy.

-DEFINITION OF PERSONAL INFORMATION
+**DEFINITION OF PERSONAL INFORMATION**

 We define the term “personal information” to mean any information that we directly associate with or use to identify a specific person.
 This may include an address, phone number, email address, fax number, online registration or financial account, when associated with a person’s name.
 Our definition does not include “aggregate personal information,” which is information that we collect about a group or category of persons or services, or “de-identified information,” which is information from which we or our agents have removed any information that can be used to specifically identify a person, and this policy does not restrict or limit our collection or use of those types of information.

-COLLECTION OF PERSONAL INFORMATION
+**COLLECTION OF PERSONAL INFORMATION**

 We may collect your personal information through one or more of the following methods.